 It’s like lounging in the back garden of a house in the countryside.

-houseUP performed the design and build, specifically designing the structural alterations, which are a very sensitive factor in renovation of period buildings.
+houseUP performed the design and build, specifically designing the structural alterations, which are a very sensitive factor in the refurbishment of period buildings.

 After the design, the implementation of the alterations was a very delicate matter.